afrantzeskakis/convive-3/docs/group-formation-algorithm.md

 ### Edge Cases
 - For fewer than 4 users, a single small group is created
 - For very large user pools, the algorithm maintains balance while scaling efficiently
+- For users without questionnaire data, a neutral baseline score is used

 ## Testing
 The algorithm has been validated against multiple test cases covering various user counts from 4 to 64, demonstrating optimal group formation in all scenarios.